 The need for a COVID-19 vaccine accelerated work already progressing before the pandemic and underscored the importance of quick and efficient vaccine development.
 In just the first year of the pandemic, COVID shots may have averted about 20 million deaths, according to researchers at Imperial College London.

-“Vaccine scientists are now seeing a breadth of investigations that didn’t exist before,” says Malley, who has taken on the role of chief MAPS technology scientist at GSK along with his responsibilities at Boston Children’s Hospital.
+“Vaccine scientists are now seeing a breadth of investigations that didn’t exist before,” says Malley, Senior Physician in Medicine in the Division of Infectious Diseases at Boston Children’s Hospital.
 “I was going to say it’s a crossroads, but it’s not a crossroads.
 It’s like tributaries, and we must decide how many of them we can follow.”

 A broad portfolio of vaccine platforms, alongside MAPS technology, will be critical in the bid to prevent death and disease from viral and bacterial pathogens.

-After proving that messenger RNA, or mRNA, was a suitable vaccine technology to respond to COVID-19, researchers are studying what else it can achieve against targets such as influenza.
-While many traditional vaccines rely on weakened or inactivated parts of a virus to provoke an immune response, mRNA vaccines deliver detailed instructions to the body’s cells to make key protein antigens, effectively turning them into mini vaccine factories.
+After mRNA showed its promise as a vaccine technology during the COVID-19 pandemic, researchers are now studying its potential for other respiratory viruses, such as influenza.
+While many traditional vaccines rely on weakened or inactivated parts of a virus to provoke an immune response, mRNA vaccines deliver detailed instructions to the body’s cells to make key protein antigens, culminating in the activation of both innate and adaptive immune responses to the virus.

 Yet other approaches, such as protein subunit vaccines which use fragments of a pathogen to trigger immunity, remain key.
 Adjuvants, ingredients that enhance the magnitude and durability of the immune response to an antigen, will also play a principal role.